Can I Eat Expired Ashwagandha Root Extract?

 Expert Source

-"According to USDA guidelines, Ashwagandha Root Extract should be stored in a cool, dry place away from direct sunlight and moisture, and used within the expiration date specified on the packaging for optimal quality and safety."
+"The FDA recommends storing Ashwagandha Root Extract in a cool, dry place away from direct sunlight and moisture to maintain its quality and potency.
+It is important to follow the expiration date on the packaging and discard any expired products to ensure safety and efficacy."

 ✅Fresh Ashwagandha Root Extract